Support the Department of Psychology

 Your generosity makes this vital work possible.
 Alumni and friends support every aspect of college life, making it possible for us to deal with present needs and to plan for the future.
 Please read on to learn how you can help us build the future of the Psychology Department.

-THE THERESA NASH BERNSTEIN SCHOLARSHIP IN INTERNATIONAL TRAVEL
+THERESA NASH BERNSTEIN SCHOLARSHIP IN INTERNATIONAL TRAVEL - 02G12

 The Theresa Nash Bernstein Scholarship in International Travel was established through an endowed gift to allow an excellent undergraduate or graduate student to conduct research overseas.